How To Add Charts And Graphs To WordPress

 You can also activate the plugin in the Plugins area …

-You can get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library from the dashboard menu …
+You can get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library from the main menu …

-The next step is to add the charts and graphs to your library that you plan to publish to your pages and posts.
+The next step is to add the charts and graphs to your library that you will want to publish to your content.

 Visualizer Plugin Configuration

-An image gallery displaying all of the built-in types of charts and graphs available will come up on your screen.
+An image gallery displaying all of the different kinds of charts and graphs available will come up on your screen.

 Select the type of graph or chart you would like to create and click on the ‘Next’ button …

-- The second row contains the series type (e.g. number, timeofday, etc.)
+- The second row contains the series type (e.g. number, datetime, etc.)

-If you are unsure about how to format your CSV file, just refer to the sample supplied with the plugin.
+If you are not sure how to format your CSV file, simply use the sample file supplied with the plugin.

 Upload CSV File From Computer

-The plugin will import your data from the CSV file and display it using the graph/chart type you have previously selected …
+The plugin imports the data from the CSV file and displays it using the graph/chart type you have selected …

 Upload CSV File From The Web

-After importing your data, check that all of your information is correct (if not, click on the ‘Back’ button and reupload a new data file containing the correct data), and then click ‘Next‘ …
+After importing the data, make sure that all of the information is correct (if not, click on the ‘Back’ button and reupload a data file with the right data), and click ‘Next‘ …

-Depending on the chart or graph type you’ve picked, the plugin displays various customization options …
+Depending on the chart or graph type you have chosen, the plugin displays various customization options …

-The WordPress Visualizer plugin gives you total control of your chart or graph, and updates your display in real time …
+Visualizer gives you total control of your chart or graph, and updates your display in real time …

 - General Settings – Configure settings for the chart’s title, font styles, tooltip, and legend.